Sewer56/prs-rs/docs/index.md

 - `19`-`350` MiB/s (Average: ~38MiB/s)

+### Memory Usage

+Currently as of 1.0.4, the compressor uses a flat amount of memory.
+This is:

+- 1.4MB on 32-bit platforms
+- 2.4MB on 64-bit platforms

+See `compress.rs` for more details.

+### Important Note

-I'm not a compression expert, I just used some brain cells and hope to have made a solution that is 'good enough'.
+I'm not a compression expert, I just used some brain cells, poked around the web a bit, and tried to come up with a solution that is 'good enough'.

 The compression is also optimal, i.e. it will generate the smallest possible PRS file for the given input data.

 ## Technical Questions